siddharthaxroy/test/content/articles/index.md

 ---
-description: "All published papers and pre-prints"
+description: "Published journal articles and pre-prints"
-title: "Research Papers"
+title: "Publications"
 ---

-Please go to the [Talks and Essays](/public/) page for popular science articles, documentaries, and a TED talk.
+Note: Please go to the [Talks and Essays](/public/) page for popular science articles, documentaries, and a TED talk.
 Podcast, radio, television, and newspaper appearances can be found on the [Press](/press/) page.

 ------